famaburundi/.github/profile/README.md

-welcome on our company github account
+welcome on famaburundi github account